megaluck/documentation/docs/introduction/06-Base-App.rst

 **********************

 The last but not the least is user specific settings.
-User has the possibility to define his specific path to the node data storages, wallet seed, node name and api server address/port, etc. To do this he should fill the configuration file in a HOCON notation.
+User has the possibility to define his specific path to the node data storages, wallet seed, node name and api server address/port, etc. To do this he should fill the configuration file in a .. _HOCON notation: https://github.com/lightbend/config/blob/master/HOCON.md .
 Configuration file consists of SDK required fields and application custom fields if needed.
 Sidechain developers can use com.horizen.settings.SettingsReader utility class to extract Sidechain specific data and Config object itself to get custom parts.

 ::